 Nissan has locked in the reveal date for its next-generation Leaf.

-The covers will come off on September 6 with a formal debut likely to follow at the 2017 Frankfurt auto show on later that month.
+The covers will come off on September 6, with a formal debut likely to follow at the 2017 Frankfurt auto show later that month.

-We’ve been spying prototypes for months and Nissan, too, has released a handful of teaser shots.
-One of the teasers gave us a look at the design of the car’s headlight which appears to feature LED projectors.
+We also have our own spy shots of prototypes and Nissan, too, has released a handful of teaser shots.
+One of the teasers gives us a look at the design of the car’s headlight which appears to feature LED projectors.

-Look for elements borrowed from Nissan’s IDS concept car unveiled at the 2015 Tokyo auto show, such as the V-Motion grille and floating roof, for the overall design.
-The size and shape should remain similar to the current Leaf, though.
+From all the material, we can gather that the new Leaf’s design borrows elements from Nissan’s IDS concept car unveiled at the 2015 Tokyo auto show.
+Highlights include the V-Motion grille and floating roof.
+The size and shape appears similar to the current Leaf, though.

-The current Leaf with its 107-mile range is now well behind rivals such as the Chevrolet Bolt EV and upcoming Tesla Model 3.
+The current Leaf with its 107-mile range is now well behind rivals such as the Chevrolet Bolt EV and Tesla Model 3, both of which offer more than 200 miles.
 Based on previous hints from Nissan, the maximum range on the new Leaf will likely be between 200 and 250 miles.
 We say maximum range as this time around the Leaf is expected to offer multiple range options.